richasardana/richasardana.github.io/news/_posts/2021-11-01-Sardana-lab-opens.md

 category: news
 tags: []
 ---
 Excited to embark on this new journey.
-Looking for interested students and postdocs to [join our team!](/about.html#join)
+Looking for interested students and postdocs to [join our team!](/about.html#join).
+Original 'we believe' Poster credit: [Sammy Katta](https://sammykatta.com/diversity).